-Kosher foods are produced in accordance with strict religious dietary laws, at specialized facilities under rabbinical supervision.
-The process includes heavily salting the meat in order to draw out the blood.
+The production of Kosher foods follows strict religious dietary laws, at specialized facilities under rabbinical supervision.
+The process includes heavily salting the meat to draw out the blood.

-Many believe that woody breast and white striping can be avoided because the salt kills any bacteria present.
-This won’t prevent these problems because they are caused by genetics,
+Many believe that woody breast and white striping are avoidable because the salt kills any bacteria present.
+Kosher procedures won’t prevent woody chicken or white striping because they are caused by genetics, not bacteria.

 This article provides further detail about whether Kosher Foods are safer.

-Organic chickens are produced without the use of antibiotics.
-However, antibiotics aren’t the cause.
-The chickens being bred quickly are both organic and non-organic.
-Both types of chicken can have woody breast or white striping.
+Organic chickens have the same issues.
+Natural and non-organic chickens being bred quickly, and both types of chicken can have woody breast or white striping.

-The CIWF recommends that you, “be sure to look for labels that clearly indicate the use of slower-growing or “heritage” breeds.
+The CIWF recommends that you “be sure to look for labels that clearly indicate the use of slower-growing or “heritage” breeds.
 Specifically, the Animal Welfare Approved certification label requires slower-growing breeds.”
 More and more companies are committing to using heritage breed chickens.
 By 2024 all products that are “Animal Welfare Certified” will be of these breeds.
-If you are shopping today, look for the Certified GAP 4 rating on chickens.
-This means that they have already fully transitioned to the better breeds.
+If you are shopping today, look for the Certified GAP 4 rating on chickens — this means that they have already fully transitioned to the better varieties.
 You can read more about the certification and see label pictures here.

-Regardless of which type of chicken you buy, look it over for any signs of these issues prior to purchasing.
+Regardless of which type of chicken you buy, look it over for any signs of these issues before purchasing.

-So you have learned all of this info and you are thinking I have dry, rubbery chicken on my hands now!
+So you have learned all of this info, and you think I have dry, rubbery chicken on my hands now!
 What do I do?

 What to do with Dry, Rubbery Chicken?

-Unfortunately, you cannot change the texture of the chicken nor can you inject moisture back into it.
-The best option to is to make a quick pan sauce to add some moisture and flavor to the chicken.
+Unfortunately, you cannot change the texture of the chicken, nor can you inject moisture back into it.
+The best option is to make a quick pan sauce to add some moisture and flavor to the chicken.